 A hacker that found out what your password is on one service will definitely check to see if you use the same one for other popular sites, social networks, or games.

 If you sign up for a lot of services, it can be difficult to remember all your passwords.
-In this case, try to use a password manager, but don't forget to read reviews of programs or extensions before trusting them with your data.
+In this case, try using a password manager, but don't forget to read reviews of whatever program or extension you choose before trusting it with your data.